 Are you interested in becoming a Senior Companion?
-Volunteers must income qualify and pass a background check and health screening.
+Volunteers must income qualify and pass a background check.
 An hourly stipend and expense reimbursement are available.
 For more details, please contact 520-305-3453.

 How the Program Works

-To make sure that services are available to those in greatest need of support, we work with seven community partners to pair Senior Companions with their clients, including the Tohono O’odham and Pascua Yaqui nations, Jewish Family & Children’s Services, Lutheran Social Services of the Southwest, the Southern AZ VA Healthcare System, St. Luke’s Home, and La Frontera (Sunnyside Pointe Villas & West Point Apts.)
-Senior Companions also serve clients of PCOA’s family caregiving and in-home services programs.
+To make sure that services are available to those in greatest need of support, we work with seven community partners to pair Senior Companions with their clients, including the Tohono O’odham and Pascua Yaqui nations, Jewish Family & Children’s Services, Lutheran Social Services of the Southwest, the Southern AZ VA Healthcare System, St. Luke’s Home, and the Tucson Jewish Community Center.
+Senior Companions also serve current clients of PCOA’s family caregiving and in-home services programs.